SOUTHWEST ARKANSAS ELECTRIC COOPerative – genoa south substation

 Location: Russellville, Arkansas

-Tasks performed include site selection, site layout, grading design, fence design, oil containment design, structural and foundation design, bus design, ground grid design, design of lightning protection, equipment specification, protective relaying application, relaying circuit design, auxiliary circuit design (ac and dc), dc load analysis and battery sizing, project management, and implementation of metering and SCADA systems.
+Tasks performed include site selection, site layout, grading design, fence design, oil containment design, structural & foundation design, bus design, ground grid design, design of lightning protection, equipment specification, protective relaying application, relaying circuit design, auxiliary circuit design (ac and dc), dc load analysis & battery sizing, project management, and implementation of metering & SCADA systems.